babolivier/cozy-isen-ent/README.md

 * `clientIcon`: the icon that will be displayed to app users.
 (Allowed values: see [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/))
 * `clientServiceUrl`: a string which will be used by the client browser to tell the cozy app which service the user want to see.
 * `serverServiceUrl` the service url homepage, where the ST (Service ticket) will be transmitted.

+# Run and build

+You can install this app on your Cozy by entering the address of this repository in the field at the bottom of your Cozy's app store.

+If you want to run the app outside of Cozy (as a fork, for instance), clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)

+    npm install -g coffee-script
+    git clone git://github.com/babolivier/cozy-isen-ent.git
+    cd cozy-isen-ent
+    npm install
+    coffee server.coffee

+If you want to build the application, be sure client side dependencies are installed

+    cd client && npm install

+And then, whenever you want to build your application:

+    cake build

+Check the `Cakefile` for more information.

 # What is Cozy?